minwareco/tap-github/README.md

 - Outputs the schema for each resource
 - Incrementally pulls data based on the input state

+## Development Notes

+### Environment Variables

+This tap requires the `UTILS_VERSION` environment variable to be set when installing from source.
+This variable specifies the version of `minware-singer-utils` to use.

+The GitHub Actions workflow (`.github/workflows/test.yml`) automatically fetches the latest version from the main branch of `minware-singer-utils` and sets it as an environment variable during CI/CD runs.

 ## Quick start

 1. Install